OmniCloudOrg/OmniCloudOrg.github.io/public/docs/getting-started.md

 # Quick start
-Welcome to OmniForge!
+Welcome to OmniCloud!
 Your one-click solution to deploy anything at scale.
-OmniForge is designed to work out-of-the-box with minimal configuration, and can inspect, scan, build, deploy, and lifecycle manage your applications at massive scales without you lifting a finger.
+OmniCloud is designed to work out-of-the-box with minimal configuration, and can inspect, scan, build, deploy, and lifecycle manage your applications at massive scales without you lifting a finger.
 Its designed to be extremely user friendly while causing near-zero overhead.
 Omni supports everything from running VM workers in which your app ontainers run to working with bare metal hardware directly for maximum efficiency.

 ## Overview

-In this guide, we'll walk you through the steps to get started with OmniForge.
+In this guide, we'll walk you through the steps to get started with OmniCloud.
 By the end of this start, you'll have deployed your first application using our platform.

 ## Step 1: Install the CLI

-First, you'll need to install the OmniForge CLI.
+First, you'll need to install the OmniCloud CLI.
 You can download it from our [installation page](https://github.com/Omni-Forge/Omni-CLI/releases/latest).

 ### Install using Package Managers